 Our MBA and EMBA programs use the same Quantic education platform, meeting our goals of teaching effectively and delivering education anywhere.
-Additionally, the MBA program is offered at no cost to participants, achieving our goal of improving access to education.

 Quantic School of Business and Technology's purpose emphasizes instruction for credit toward a degree.
 Quantic School of Business and Technology does not currently engage in activities organized to produce research outcomes or provide public services.